 Time Off in Lieu

-Flexi Time differs from Time off in Lieu (TOIL) which can usually only be accrued by additional hours outside of the employee’s contracted hours and approved in advance by a line manager.
-This would typically be in relation to a specific activity or piece of work.
-Workers can sometimes be provided with the choice of being paid the hours or taking as paid time off in addition to their annual leave allowance.
+Flexible work differs from Time off in Lieu (TOIL).
+Time Off in Lieu can usually only be accrued by additional hours outside of the employee’s contracted hours.
+These hours must be approved in advance by a line manager and the work would typically relate to a specific activity.
+Workers will often be provided with the choice of being paid for the hours or taking paid time off in addition to their annual leave allowance.

 Flexible work is not only beneficial for employees, but also for employers.
 With increased productivity and a greater work-life balance, it’s no wonder flexible work is becoming more and more popular.

 If you’re looking for flexi-time jobs, be sure to check out Refreshing a Career’s flexi-time jobs board for all the latest opportunities in your area.
 We’ve got lots of information on a variety of topics for anyone working around existing commitments, such as: